Yangzhou (ancient China): Name

-Before the Sui dynasty (581–618) conquered the Chen dynasty (557–589) in 589, the Chinese terms 揚州 and 楊州 were used interchangeably when referring to "Yangzhou".
+Before the Sui dynasty conquered the Chen dynasty in 589, the Chinese terms 揚州 and 楊州 were used interchangeably when referring to "Yangzhou".

 Geographical location

 According to legend, when Yu the Great (c.
-2200–2100 BCE) tamed the flood, he divided the land of China into the Nine Provinces, of which Yangzhou was one.
-Pre-Qin dynasty (221–206 BCE) historical texts such as the Tribute of Yu, Erya, Rites of Zhou and Lüshi Chunqiu all mention the Nine Provinces.
+2200–2100 BC) tamed the flood, he divided the land of China into the Nine Provinces, of which Yangzhou was one.
+Pre-Qin dynasty (221–206 BC) historical texts such as the Tribute of Yu, Erya, Rites of Zhou and Lüshi Chunqiu all mention the Nine Provinces.
 Yangzhou appears in all these texts even though they provide different names for the Nine Provinces.
 However, there are three different accounts of the geographical location of Yangzhou.